 Taken from her timeline for causing an unknown nexus event, the female Loki variant escapes the TVA before she’s pruned.
 And then dedicates her life to bringing down the time organization.

-This plan almost comes to fruition in episode 2 and 3, when Sylvie bombs the scared timeline to draw the TVA agents away from guarding the Timekeepers and so she kill can the Time Lords herself.
-However, decades of planning goes down the drain when our Loki interferes and gets both of them stranded on a dying world called Lamentis.
+This plan almost comes to fruition in episodes 2 and 3, when Sylvie bombs the scared timeline to draw the TVA agents away from guarding the Timekeepers and so she kills can the Time Lords herself.
+However, decades of planning go down the drain when our Loki interferes and gets both of them stranded on a dying world called Lamentis.

 Now, had anyone told me that Loki would fall in love with one of his variants, I would have believed it.
 Being one of the top narcissists in the MCU, it was totally on-brand for him and Sylvie to fall for each other.